helm/charts/stable/tensorflow-serving/README.md

 ## Configuration

-The following tables lists the configurable parameters of the Service Tensorflow Serving chart and their default values.
+The following table lists the configurable parameters of the Service Tensorflow Serving chart and their default values.

 | Parameter | Description | Default |